-Debra Ann Romain – Trials of a Woman
+Debra Ann Eden – Trials of a Woman

 At age 13 Debra left Ebony to join Stardust Steel Band to develop her steelpan skills.
 However, she left Startdust four years later, ironically to rejoin Ebony.
 This move gave her the opportunity to gain a totally new leap of experience travelling and performing throughout Europe.
 This was partly due to Ebony dominating the British steelpan scene throughout the 1990’s.
 Her time with Ebony had sown the seed for her desire to be an arranger for steelpans.
 She was now ready to continue on her steelpan journey.